-Attendance: Student rotation schedules are set after scheduling is complete and rotation schedules cannot be changed without the approval of the Arizona CVM clinical relations team.
-Students must be present on the days and at the times specified by the On-Site Veterinarian, within the workload and schedule guidelines.
+Attendance: Student rotation schedules are set after scheduling is complete and rotation schedules cannot be changed without the approval of the Clinical Year Lead Veterinarians.
+Students must be present on the days and at the times specified by the OSV, within the workload and schedule guidelines.
 Students must attend all rotation-related activities, including lectures, conferences, clinics, call responsibilities, affiliate-led rounds, etc. that fall within the workload noted below.
 Daily on-time arrival at the clinical site, beginning with the first day of the clinical course, is expected and required.
 Not meeting the attendance requirements may result in failing the rotation.

-Workload: Schedules are determined by the clinical rotation site and may include weekends, evenings, holidays, and overnight shifts.
+Workload: Schedules are determined by the clinical site and may include weekends, evenings, holidays, and overnight shifts.
 A minimum of 40 hours per week of clinical contact time (engaged and actively working with a veterinarian involved in patient care) is required.
-Time commitments will vary by clinical rotations and students can expect to work up to 50-55 hours per week.
+Time commitments will vary by clinical rotations and students can expect to work up to 55 hours per week.
 An additional 10-20 hours per week of self-directed study time is expected for students to be prepared for clinical contact time.
-The Arizona academic calendar (which designates school days and holidays) is not applicable to veterinary students during their clinical course work.
-If a site is closed on a holiday, students can work with their On-Site Veterinarian to make up those hours or take a personal day.
+The U of A academic calendar (which designates school days and holidays) is not applicable to veterinary students during their clinical course work.
+If a site is closed on a holiday, students can work with their OSV to make up those hours or take a personal day.
 Clinical rotations are recommended to end around noon local time of the last Friday (week 4 of the rotation).
 Students may be required to work through the final day of the rotation (Sunday) if this time is needed to complete the required clinical contact time.
-This must be approved by the OSV and the clinical relations team.
-Regardless of any agreement with the OSV, it is the responsibility of the student to ensure they meet CVM minimum requirements of 40 hours per week of clinical contact time.
+This must be approved by the OSV and the Clinical Year Lead Veterinarians.
+Regardless of any agreement with the OSV, it is the responsibility of the student to ensure they meet U of A CVM minimum requirements of 40 hours per week of clinical contact time.
 Not meeting this minimum requirement may result in failing the rotation.